BioLockJ-Dev-Team/sheepdog_testing_suite/dependencies/README.md

 All test pipelines require a unix-like environment.

-Some pipelines reqire additional stuff.
+Some pipelines require additional stuff.

 ## Software